-Second is to understand exactly what rights are included in the license.
-If it’s a patent, what is the technology and does it need know-how?
+The second is to understand exactly what rights are included in the license.
+If it’s a patent, what is the technology, and does it need know-how?
 For example, a new patent product requires the manufacturing know-how to produce it.
-If this know-how isn’t part of the rights, you’ll be unable to make and sell it.
-If it’s a movie or a TV show, what rights are included, such as use of character or celebrity images.
-If you don’t find out exactly what components or pieces of the IP are included, you can wind up missing the most critical parts for commercial success.
+If this know-how isn’t part of the rights, you’ll be unable to make and sell it if it’s a movie or a TV show, what rights are included, such as the use of character or celebrity images.
+If you don’t find out exactly what components or pieces of the IP are involved, you can wind up missing the most critical parts for commercial success.

-Third is what is expected from you as a licensee.
-Are you going to be on your own or will the IP owner offer support?
-You must really understand what you’re getting into.
-For example, if you do a licensing deal with a major studio, entertainment company or big brand, sometimes they’ll give you support, and sometimes they won’t.
-You must take this into consideration.
+The third is what is expected of you as a licensee.
+Are you going to be on your own, or will the IP owner offer support?
+You must understand what you’re getting into.
+For example, if you do a licensing deal with a major studio, entertainment company, or big brand, sometimes they’ll give you support, and sometimes they won’t.
+You must consider this.
 Is this a brand or an IP that you can commercialize on your own, or do you need some support?

-One of my client who faced this issue when we licensed one of the big auto brands.
+One of my clients faced this issue when we licensed one of the big auto brands.
 The agent representing it told us “The company offers no support.
 You’re on your own.
 Here’s the license.
 There’s no advertising, no promotion, no nothing.”
-We were surprised the licensor didn’t offer any retail support, such as buyer introductions, or a coordinated retail program for cross promotions with the brand.
-But their position was the brand was so big and well-known they didn’t have to offer anything beyond the license rights.
+We were surprised the licensor didn’t offer any retail support, such as buyer introductions, or a coordinated retail program for cross-promotions with the brand.
+But their position was the brand was so big and well-known they didn’t have to offer anything beyond the license.

-That’s a good example of what can occur.
-When you do find out something like that, it’s a critical issue you must consider before going forward with the licensing agreement.
-Especially if you’ve got limited financial resources to market and promote the IP.
+That’s an excellent example of what can occur.
+When you do find out something like that, it’s a critical issue you must consider before going forward with the licensing agreement, especially if you’ve got limited financial resources to market and promote the IP.

 Licensing in rights to an IP is a great strategy to build your business.
-But its critical to ask the right questions to understand what you’re getting into.
-Before signing the agreement, make sure your verify the IP ownership, confirm which rights are included, and what type of support the IP owner will offer.
-Otherwise you can wind up with an IP that costs you more in time, money and resources than it returns in new revenue opportunities.
+But it’s critical to ask the right questions to understand what you’re getting into.
+Before signing the agreement, make sure you verify the IP ownership, confirm which rights are included, and what type of support the IP owner will offer.
+Otherwise, you can wind up with an IP that costs you more in time, money, and resources than it returns in new revenue opportunities.